svw26/G4Jy/README.md

 Overlays, and the component .fits images from which they are made, will then be downloaded to the specified output-directory.
 Note that the demo input-file will download images for *three* GLEAM components, which in this case correspond to *two* G4Jy sources.
 You can expect this to take up 110 MB of space, whilst the images associated with 200 sources would require ~7.5 GB of space.

 For your ease (given the required formatting), also provided within https://github.com/svw26/G4Jy/tree/master/server is an input file that lists all 1,960 GLEAM components associated with the G4Jy Sample.
-You may want to tweak the gleam_4jy_client.py script (downloaded as part of the ```git pull`` step) if you really would like to obtain overlays/images for all 1,863 G4Jy sources that these components correspond to.
-This is because the mid-infrared images from AllWISE are the largest files, so you could avoid these being downloaded by default.
+You may want to tweak the gleam_4jy_client.py script (downloaded as part of step '3') if you would like to obtain overlays/images for the 1,863 G4Jy sources that these components correspond to.
+This is because the mid-infrared images from AllWISE are the largest files (each 27.4 MB in size), so you could avoid these being downloaded by default.
 If all else fails, get in touch!

 ## Seminars/colloquia

 As an astrophysicist concerned about the climate crisis, I have both hosted and delivered numerous online talks, resulting in a reduced carbon footprint.
-Please email (sarahwhite.astro@gmail.com) if you would like me to give a talk on this work for your institution, either remotely or the next time I am in your part of the world. :earth_americas::earth_africa::earth_asia:
+Please email (sarahwhite.astro@gmail.com) if you would like me to give a talk on the G4Jy Sample for your institution, either remotely or the next time I am in your part of the world. :earth_americas::earth_africa::earth_asia:

 Finally, feel free to use the conference poster made available here: \
 https://github.com/svw26/G4Jy/tree/master/poster/SarahWhite_G4Jy_portrait_poster.pdf